 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.

-Amount(s) Source(s) 100 Other 4000-4999: Books And Supplies Water and Snacks
+Amount(s) Source(s) 250 Other 4000-4999: Books And Supplies Extra duty rate for staff to provide training on tools available for parents.

-Provide training on the tools available to parents to support our curriculum and classroom instruction.